What causes crow’s feet wrinkles?

 Many practitioners offer red light therapy.
 If you find it hard to attend regular appointments, try a home-use device instead.
 They’re less powerful, so you’ll need to use it more often, but it can be a practical alternative.
 Have a look at the Currentbody Skin LED Mask if you’re interested.

-Anti-wrinkle or wrinkle-relaxing injections, such as Botox, are really effective at softening crow’s feet wrinkles.
+Anti-wrinkle or wrinkle-relaxing injections, such as toxins, are really effective at softening crow’s feet wrinkles.
 The toxin needs to be injected into the muscles around the edge of your eyes, to deactivate the lively muscles that are so good at crumpling your skin up into creases.
 The fact that the treatment lasts for several months means that, during this time, it will discourage new lines from forming, as well as making existing lines less obvious.
-The full effect of the Botox takes one to two weeks to appear, so don’t expect an instant softening of lines in the first few days.
+The full effect of the toxins takes one to two weeks to appear, so don’t expect an instant softening of lines in the first few days.

 Radiofrequency energy has a ‘shrink wrap’ effect on the skin.
 It works by heating up the collagen within the skin to the point where it contracts—so you will see a small improvement immediately after treatment.
 The main improvement, though, comes over the next two or three months as the collagen, which rightly assumed it was being attacked, remodels itself and produces new collagen, which means tighter skin.
 Many versions of radiofrequency treatments can be used around the eye, and can help soften the appearance of crow’s feet wrinkles by firming up the skin and making it that little bit tighter.